-Recommendation: It is recommended that the administrator determine a value that provides a good balance between security and usability.
+Recommendation: The administrator should determine a value that provides a good balance between security and usability.

 Password Expiry Interval

 Specify the number of days in the range 0 to 365 before the password expires and is no longer valid.
 If a user attempts to log in after the password has expired, the system prompts for a new password before the user is allowed in.
 The default setting is 0, indicating that the password will never expire.